i30817/raremagic4openmw/README.md

 Make sure to start the launcher and enable all the appropriate `.esm`, `.esp`, and `.omwaddon` files.
 Drag them around to the appropriate load order.

 Then, run `raremagic.py` from a command line (Terminal in OS X, Command Prompt in Windows, etc).
-This should create a new `.omwaddon` module, and give you instructions on how to enable it.
+This should create two new `.omwaddon` modules.

-Open the Launcher, drag the new module to the bottom (it should be loaded near last, it won't interfere with owmllf), and enable it.
+Open the Launcher, drag the new modules to the bottom (they should be loaded near last, and won't interfere with owmllf), and enable them.

 Finally, start OpenMW.